yourbasic/int/README.md

   is a Bloom filter, a probabilistic set data structure, and
 - [github.com/yourbasic/graph][graph]
   is a library of basic graph algorithms.

-Unless otherwise stated, an **integer** indicates an integral data type consisting of 32 or 64 bits.

 # Generic graph data